keithpitt/jest/Readme.md

 Jest is a tool for running [Jasmine](https://github.com/pivotal/jasmine) unit tests suser fast in the console without spinning up a browser.
 It also supports CoffeeScript.

-Jest was created by a Rails 3.2 developer, who was writing many Jasmine specs, that wanted it to be extreemly easy to run a single file from the command line and get super fast feedback.
+Jest was created by a Rails 3.2 developer, who was writing many Jasmine specs, that wanted it to be extremely easy to run a single file from the command line and get super fast feedback.

 ![jest](https://github.com/keithpitt/jest/blob/master/docs/screenshot.png?raw=true)